 Kenya Travel Guide

-Long popular with travellers looking for iconic wildlife and mesmerising landscapes, Kenya is a top safari destination and if you're planning a safari holiday yourself, there's a few things you should know before you go - and you'll find it here.
+Long popular with travelers looking for iconic wildlife and mesmerizing landscapes, Kenya is a top safari destination and if you're planning a safari holiday yourself, there's a few things you should know before you go - and you'll find it here.
 Firstly there's where and when best to visit, necessary visas and vaccinations, and what currency is used.
 Then there's what style of safari would suit you best - overland camping or lodge-accommodation?
 Finally, delve into the fantastic safari opportunities available from the Great Migration to the Big 5 and where you'll find them.

 Top national parks to visit as well as beaches to enjoy and mountains to conquer

 Information on the wet and dry seasons in Kenya and when's best for wildlife spotting